omidarmat/webDevNotes/JavaScript/javascript-theory.md

 - Receives a callback function.
 - Callback has access to: 1) current element of array, 2) current element's index, 3) the entire array.
-- Returns a new array including the elements that satisfy the condition that is checked by the callback function that we pass into the callback function.
+- Returns a new array including the elements that satisfy the condition that is checked by the callback function that we pass into the method.

 ```js
 const movements = [200, 450, -400, 3000, 650];